hidarikani/redux-templates/packages/dock-template-redux/README.md

 images, fonts, and more.
 As mentioned before it can transpile TypeScript to JavaScript, without using Microsoft's `tsc`.
 It's own compiler is much faster, because it doesn't do type checking.

+## Pick a Framework
+Several libraries are composed to form a framework: React, React Router, Redux and Redux Toolkit, simply because, the author feels most comfortable around these technologies.

+## Pick A Graphical User Interface
+Adobe's Spectrum design system and components are used.
+There are several
+reasons:
+- The components are open-source and free
+- The components are accessible
+- The components are implemented in React

+For additional customization and layout options, predefined CSS classes from Tailwind are used.